fergusleen/m4ewenterm/readme.md

 ### todo/ideas:
 - Telnet negotation could be expanded.
-A  SHOW OPTIONS function, which lists telnet functions as they arrive is in the code but has been commented out as it can cause some display issues.
+A  SHOW OPTIONS function, which prints telnet commands as they arrive, is in the code but has been commented out as it can cause some display issues.
 - Allow the |TERM RSX to accept a domain/IP.
 Then build a BASIC menu of known working servers.
-Some work in the code to display a default URL.
+There is commented out code to display a default URL.
 Not stable yet.
-    - Or pull a webpage with up to date servers?
+    - Pull a webpage with up to date servers?
 - Add a few more ANSI Control codes.
 Could do animation?
 - Maybe do something to show colour?
 I think it's possible to use mode 1 for more colours and half the character width.